downshift-js/downshift/src/hooks/useMultipleSelection/README.md

   like `react-virtualized`.

 Optional properties:

+- `ref`: if you need to access the dropdown element via a ref object, you'd call the function like this: `getDropdown({ref: yourDropdownRef})`.
+As a result, the dropdown element will receive a composed `ref` property, which guarantees that both your code and `useMultipleSelection` use the same correct reference to the element.

 - `refKey`: if you're rendering a composite component, that component will need to accept a prop which it forwards to the root DOM element.
 Commonly, folks